DavidJRada/getlucid/README.md

 ##Technologies
 This site uses an Express Server with EJS and Mongoose for the backend.
-Method Override is used for the Post and Delete routes.
 There is Bcrypt for encrypting passwords and express sessions to allow continuity for users after they log in.

 ##Difficulties

 - Figuring out how to pass the chosen css styling for the entire user experience
 - Users and sessions took a lot of thought and work to get it working, but much more could be done to make it more seamless and comprehensive
--

 ##Future

 - Add a sleep tracker portion to track and display nightly sleep